 Lord, I know I’d have to let her go soon, but I pray he’d be worthy of this gift you gave me.
 I pray he would love and cherish her forever.

-P.S: This is my last entry into this book.
+P.S: This is my last entry in this book.
 The remaining pages of this book will depend on you very soon.
 I pray it’s beautiful.

 Tears ran down Jones’ eyes as he read the last line and closed the book.
 For the first time, he realized that Mr. Nobert was actually the sweetest guy in the world.
 He also realized he wasn’t just in love with a girl.
 He was in love with the greatest girl alive, the girl that meant everything to someone.